maplant/my-website/articles/2024-12-13-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 ## 4. Testing <a name="testing"></a>

+Garbage Collection is very hard to properly test.
+Often times testing is done via metrics:
+For example, x<sub>1</sub> allocations occurred at time t<sub>1</sub>, x<sub>2</sub> allocations occurred at time t<sub>2</sub>, t<sub>1</sub> <  t<sub>2</sub> and  x<sub>1</sub> > x<sub>2</sub>
+so the garbage collector did some work over t<sub>2</sub> -  t<sub>1</sub>.

+Because we are building a our garbage collector on top of a system that already supports reference counted smart pointers, we can use an `Arc` to analyse the operation of our collection algorithms.
+By analyzing the strong reference count of an `Arc` embedded in a garbage cyclical data structure, we can determine that our cycle was properly destroyed if the strong reference count for the `Arc` decreases.

+We could also do this with our own `Gc` type, but as we have established only one thread can ever read the reference count.
+Therefore, if we want to adapt our unit tests to include the collector running in parallel, we cannot use them.

-As a nice consequence of allowing `Arc` to be a data type, we can add a very simple unit test of our code.
-Let's be clear, this is an insufficient amount of testing!
-But it does demonstrate that we _do_ have the ability to test our code:
+This is a pretty nice consequence of allowing `Arc` to be a data type, we can add a very simple unit test to our code.
+It is insufficient amount of testing, but this article is already quite long, so I will leave the rest up to you dear reader.

+Consider the following structure:

 <img src="./fig3.jpg" style="width: 300px" alt="A data structure with three nodes: A, B, C and Arc, with four edges: A->B, B->C, B->Arc, C->A">

+The following unit test replicates it:

 ```rust
 #[cfg(test)]